 (Anas & Muhamad, Berlin)

 I had the choice of living in an apartment but I’d have to share it with 5 or 6 people.
 Here, I live with only 2 people and one is my nephew.
 Living in the camp has also helped me create networks with people, with organizations.
-But it can sometimes be annoying.
+But it can also be annoying.
 Many times, I’ve been sitting with my neighbours in front of our containers having tea and chatting, and you see people from organizations walking around, looking at us.
-Even though most of the volunteers here are really supportive, there are some that come and spend a day here just to take photos and say they’re doing something for refugees.
+Or you see volunteers that come and spend a day here just to take photos and say they’re doing something for refugees.
 We are not creatures in a zoo, come on!
 Last week François Hollande, the former President of France, was in the camp.
 A few weeks before that the Irish president was here and the newspaper took a photo of him speaking with me.
 So just so you know, I know presidents!

 (Muhammad, Athens)